 Two kilometres before the Salvation Army youth camp is the old Baigent Mill Rd heading up the hill over private land to the logging blocks and Maymorn territory beyond.
 This is not further described.

 Overview: The Maymorn Ridge territory is largely untracked – the comments in 11.5 apply.
-The only tracks, (apart from that to Renata and beyond to Atkinson), are the logging trails of Baigent and of Clouston dating from mid-1900s.
-Frances Stream itself is a minor stream, and approach to it is over a low saddle perhaps three kilometres above its junction with the Akatarawa.
+The only tracks (apart from that to Renata and beyond to Atkinson) are the logging trails of Baigent and of Clouston dating from mid-1900s.
+Frances Stream itself is a minor stream, and the approach to it is over a low saddle perhaps three kilometres above its junction with the Akatarawa.